 If you’re wondering what is a deductible on pet insurance, you’re not alone.
 This can be a confusing concept, but it works similar to your deductible on home or auto insurance.
-It is the amount you need to satisfy this amount before you can start getting reimbursed.
+It is the amount you need to satisfy before you can start getting reimbursed.
 We have annual deductible options of $100, $250, or $500.
 You can pay a lower monthly premium by selecting a higher deductible or choose a lower deductible if you want the ability to get more money back.

 Exclusions are things that aren’t covered by your plan, and all pet insurance providers have them.
-Some of our exclusions include breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions .
+Some of our exclusions include breeding costs, cosmetic procedures (like tail docking), and pre-existing conditions.
 Learn more about our exclusions and look over a sample policy for a full list of exclusions and all of the details on our coverage.

 Hereditary & Congenital Conditions